Wurundjeri women's dance group

 Hailey has been dancing since 2017.
 She is an up and coming mentor and also holds her cultural pride high.
 Hailey is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Hailey's Spirit Protector is Wurru wurru the sky.

 Nanjera has been dancing since she was 4.
 She is one of the original members of Djirri Djirri.
 She always dances with pride and now dances with a possum skin belt she gained by going through the Murrum Turrukuruk Ceremony (Coming of Age).
 Nanjera is Wurundjeri, Dja Dja wurrung, Ngurai illum wurrung and Gunnai.
-Nanjera's Spirit Protector is Dirrap the fresh water mussel.
+Nanjera's Spirit Protector is the Kingfisher and her name means the fresh water mussel.

 Jedda (left), was the first to sing with Mandy, Laila (centre) and Djirra (right) followed.
 Now they are our three 'wayibu yinga guyup-guyup' (little song birds).
 Jedda is Wurundjeri, Kalkadoon and Ngurai illum wurrung.
 Laila is Wurundjeri, Dja Dja wurrung and Ngurai illum wurrung.
 Djirra is Wurundjeri, Dja Dja wurrung, Ngurai illum wurrung and Gunnai.
 Jedda's Spirit Protector is Dulai wurrung the platypus.
 Laila's is Wimbirr the Wallaby and Djirra's are Ngarrert the frog and Balam balam the butterfly .